By Jeff Conant / Climate Connections

 “The importance of this declaration is in the sacred recognition that we cannot sell the rights of our Mother Earth, and we cannot accept false solutions that manipulate nature for profit,” said Berenice Sanchez, Nahua from Mexico.

-The Kari-Oca II declaration can be read and downloaded here.
+The Kari-Oca II declaration can be read here.